 Offsets

-Besides being the easiest method to propagate Haworthias, offset propagation helps keep a good plant shape.
+Besides being the easiest method for propagating Haworthias, offset propagation helps maintain a good plant shape.
 Most Haworthias will make offsets sooner or later.
-Remove the offsets when they have started developing their roots.
+Remove the offsets once they have begun to develop roots.
 Allow the offsets to dry out for one or two days, and plant them in a small pot with a well-draining soil mix.
 Put the pot in a warm, bright spot and water when the soil is dry.

 Leaves

-Those plants that never or only rarely offset can be propagated from leaf cuttings.
+Plants that never or rarely offset can be propagated from leaf cuttings.
 First, remove a healthy leaf from the rosette along with a slight bit of attached stem tissue.
-Allow the leaf to callous over for several days, and then put it in a container with a well-draining soil mix.
-Keep the container in a bright place without direct sunlight and water when the top of the soil is dry.
+Allow the leaf to callous for several days, then place it in a container with a well-draining soil mix.
+Keep the container in a bright place, out of direct sunlight, and water when the top of the soil is dry.
 Often, one or more new plants will slowly form from the leaf.
 Roots will appear in weeks, but rosettes usually take longer to develop.

 Seeds